-Customers need information about a product’s material composition and the place of manufacture in order to be able to accurately compare products and have a true purchasing choice.
-This is a genuine concern for us here at VAUDE – informing our customers as extensively as possible.
+Customers need information about what a product is made of and where it was made in order to be able to accurately compare products and make a choice that’s right for them.
+Giving our customers as much information as possible is a genuine concern for us here at VAUDE.

 There are, however, different regulations and guidelines for labeling products.
-The requirements for the labeling of textiles and shoes are complex and not always easy to realize in practice.
+The requirements for the labeling of textiles and shoes are complex and not always easy to put into practice.

-We want to make it even easier for our customers to recognize eco-friendly products and make informed purchases.
+We want to make it even easier for our customers to recognize eco-friendly products and make informed purchasing decisions.

-We make sure that our care instructions are as ecological as possible and recommend, for example, washing at low temperatures and, whenever possible, air drying.
-We also work with our material suppliers on this issue.
-Every season, we check all labels to ensure that the material compositions and therefore the care instructions have not changed.
+We make sure that our care instructions are as ecological as possible and recommend, for example, washing at low temperatures and air drying whenever possible.
+We are also working with our material suppliers on this issue.
+Every season, we check all labels to ensure that the material composition and care instructions have not changed.

-To label our products properly, we work very closely with our material suppliers.
+We work very closely with our material suppliers to label our products properly.
 They provide detailed information on the fiber composition and provide us with the specific care instructions.
-In our Product Lifecycle Management system (PLM), this information is stored in a separate workflow, including control loops, so that we can reliably manage queries and labels.
+In our Product Lifecycle Management system (PLM), this information is stored in a separate workflow that includes control loops so that we can reliably manage queries and labels.

 Product labels are checked each season.
 When there are small changes in the materials used, we pass along this information.

 The regulations for product labeling must be respected to avoid distortion of competition and to meet consumer protection requirements.